It’s easy for companies to become all about the sale, but they often forget that what happens after the sale is just as important.

 Benefits of Account Management

-Maximize Growth through Upselling and Cross-Selling
+Maximize Growth Through Upselling and Cross-Selling

 Account managers are in a prime position to grow accounts through upselling and cross-selling.
 They can introduce clients to upgraded or complementary products that are right for them.